jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/11_negate.rst

     def negate_second(p, q):
         return False

-  and the terminal shows an :ref:`AssertionError` for the third case
+  and the terminal shows :ref:`AssertionError` for the third case
 * before I add a condition for it, this looks similar to ``logical_equality``, ``exclusive_disjunction`` and ``negate_first`` because 2 out of the 4 cases have the same return value.
 I see that

   - when ``q == True`` the result is :ref:`False<test_what_is_false>`